thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

 </html>
 ```

 Take a few minutes to play around with the grid system.
-Don't be afraid to make changes and break stuff, the original is always right here.
-Try to answer these questions through experimentation:
+Here are some questions you may want to explore:

 1. What's the difference between `.container-fluid` and `.container`?